Skip to main content

 Inactive Participants

 Most balance operations (adjust, hold, release) are blocked for SUSPENDED and CLOSED participants.
 The API returns a 409 error with code participant_inactive.
-Forfeit is the exception: it is allowed on CLOSED participants so you can clean up remaining balances after account closure.
-Forfeit is still blocked for SUSPENDED participants.
+Forfeit and void hold are the exceptions: they are allowed on CLOSED participants so you can clean up remaining balances after account closure.
+Both are still blocked for SUSPENDED participants.